 However, this ancient evolutionary jump — which is a defining characteristic of all snails — despite its great advantages, is thought to have created a “sanitation problem” by placing the discharge from the digestive system (the anus) above the head, potentially fouling the gills and sense organs and conflicting with the discharge of sperm and eggs.
-As such, for hundreds of millions of years following this “breakthrough” primitive snails adapted to the “sanitation problem” in a variety of ways.
+As such, as the evolutionary story goes, for hundreds of millions of years following this “breakthrough,” primitive snails adapted to the sanitation problem in a variety of ways.
 Abalone seem to have solved this problem with their row of holes which allows water to move out the backward facing pores.

 But here’s the mystery: this type of adaptation and similar “solutions” in other primitive snail families occurred a long, long time ago: perhaps during the Cambrian period (about 500 million years ago or before fish appeared).
 Yet fossil abalone are completely unknown prior to the Cretaceous period (about 80 million years ago) so there is a huge gap in our knowledge of the early origins of abalone and how they relate to their defining characteristic.
 More importantly, our understanding of these changes is largely based on the comparative anatomy of modern species but all we have in the past are preserved shells or casts from shells.
 Thus, there is a lot of uncertainty.

 Why is this important for early abalone evolution?
-Well to truly take advantage of currents they must live in relatively shallow waters (< 100 ft) which the vast majority of existing abalone species do.
+Well to truly take advantage of passive currents they must live in relatively shallow waters (< 100 ft) which the vast majority of existing abalone species do.
 Because these shallow habitats are high quite rare as far as marine environments go (most of the ocean is deep-sea mud), and have high wave action, we wouldn’t expect many abalone fossils because they would be mostly broken up on the shore.
 Thus, their shallow habitat, which is due to their feeding on kelps and other algae, is probably why we have a large gap in the fossil record.
 In contrast, close relatives of abalone, the slit-shells (Pleurotomariids) are currently found in deep-sea environments and have a rich fossil record that extends back into the Cambrian period.
 Thus, it is likely that abalone have been around since that same time period and are therefore an ancient lineage of snails.
 Their worldwide distribution, high abundance and diversity certainly support that conclusion.
+At any rate, they are a fascinating group to study and many mysteries remain.

 - Cox, K. 1960.
 California Abalones, Family Haliotidae.
 California Fish and Game Bulletin 118.
 130 pp.